liguowang/cobind/docs/usage/jaccard.rst

  options:
-   -h, --help            show this help message and exit -n ITER, --ndraws ITER
+   -h, --help            show this help message and exit --nameA NAMEA         Name to represent 1st set of genomic interval.
+If not
+                         specified (None), the file name ("input_A.bed") will be used.
+   --nameB NAMEB         Name to represent the 2nd set of genomic interval.
+If
+                         not specified (None), the file name ("input_B.bed") will be used.
+   -n ITER, --ndraws ITER
                          Times of resampling to estimate confidence intervals.
                          Set to '0' to turn off resampling.
 For the resampling